 Hailing from France, Balenciaga is synonymous with luxury and has left an indelible mark on the fashion world since its founding in the early 1900s.
 With roots dating back to 1919, the brand is characterized by luxury and a striking visual style.

 Balenciaga uses two different designs to represent its brand identity.
 The unadorned wordmark is an austere, bold typography that speaks to the brand’s commitment to clarity and precision.
-With clean lines and printed letters, this design exudes a confident modern elegance, perfectly in keeping with the brand’s status in the world of haute couture.
+With clean lines and printed letters, this design exudes a confident modern elegance, perfectly in keeping with the brand’s status in haute couture.

 These designs convey a compelling story of the brand’s journey.
 Like the brand’s collection of high-end handbags, these emblems exude authority, influence, and grandeur, epitomizing the status of a titan of fashionable luxury.